USING THE CODE

 2. Make a plan for how reports of inappropriate behaviour will be handled and recorded (where will your log live?
 Will it be an actual book, or an online, password protected document?) and who will be recording them?

-3. Compile a list of charities and support available in your local area (see Resources page).
+3. Compile a list of charities and support available in your local area.

 4. Nominate someone to be a point of contact for reports, and take steps to ensure that the nominated person is able to deal with complaints sensitively and appropriately.
 Seek training if required, and be prepared to periodically update that training.